Cortex vs Backstage: IDP Comparison 2026 - Which One Fits Your Team?

 Cortex makes sense when your team needs a service catalog and engineering metrics without dedicating headcount to build a platform.
 Specifically:

 You don’t have a platform engineering team (or it’s small) and can’t justify 2-4 engineers maintaining an IDP.
 You want production-ready scorecards, service ownership tracking, and compliance dashboards within weeks.
 Your primary use case is visibility and governance – tracking service quality, ownership, and standards adoption.
-Your engineering team is small enough that per-user pricing stays manageable (under ~200 engineers).
+Your engineering team is small enough that per-user pricing stays manageable (under ~200 engineers, where the bill is still proportionate to value).

 When to choose Backstage

-Backstage is the right choice when customization matters more than time-to-value, and you have the team to back it up:
+Backstage is the right choice when customisation matters more than time-to-value, and you have the team to back it up:

 You have 3+ dedicated platform engineers who can commit to long-term IDP development and maintenance.
 You need deep integration with internal tools, proprietary systems, or custom workflows that no commercial vendor supports.
-Your organization values open-source control and wants to own every layer of the developer portal.
-You’re willing to invest 6-12 months upfront to build something tailored to your specific engineering culture.
+Your organisation values open-source control and wants to own every layer of the developer portal.
+You’re willing to invest 6+ months upfront to build something tailored to your specific engineering culture.

 What About Cycloid?
 A Third Option